ascott1/ethical-web-dev/building-web-apps-together/02-code-quality.md

 ![img/device-lab.png](img/device-lab.png)
 > The Device Lab at Clearleft.
 Photo by Jeremy Keith

-Though browser testing services are incredibly useful, it can be a rewarding (or frustrating!) experience to test our applications on a range of physical devices.
+Though browser testing services are incredibly useful, it can be a rewarding (or frustrating!) experience to test our applications on a variety of in-the-flesh physical devices.
 It's particularly helpful to test on some of the low-powered, budget-priced tablets and phones that are popular with real users.
-Since few of us have a shelf full of devices, many device labs have popped up at co-working centers, makerspaces, and local businesses.
+Since few of us have a shelf full of devices, some helpful folks have begun to curate what are known as device labs to house a range of devices for testing purposes.
+These device labs have popped up at co-working centers, makerspaces, and local businesses.
 The site [Open Device Lab](https://opendevicelab.com/) seeks to compile these labs that are publicly accessible.
 If there isn't one in your area and you work for a co-located company with a number of employees, you may also consider building your own lab.
-Start with a few donated devices that you and co-workers may have collecting dust on the shelf
+Start with a few donated devices that you and co-workers may have collecting dust on the shelf as a means of getting started.

 ### Test-Driven Development (TDD)